Webinar

 Source: U.S. Department of the Treasury, December 31, 2021.

 At rare times, the yield curve inverts, which means that yields on some shorter-term securities are higher than those for some longer-term securities.
-This occurred in 2022 and only recently did 2-year Treasury yields drop below those of 10-year Treasuries.
+This occurred in 2022, but the curve is less inverted today than was the case previously.
+Today’s curve is flatter than the much more inverted curve of early 2023.

 Investment considerations in today’s market